 Hubball, H., Clarke, A., Chng, H., & Grimmett, P. (2015).
 The scholarship of educational leadership in research-intensive university contexts: Implications for promotion and tenure supervision.
 Asian Journal of the Scholarship of Teaching and Learning, 5(2), 92-107.

 Clarke.
-A. (2014). 研究型教师教育: 教育学本科培养计划 的历史分析及启示 (Inquiry-Oriented Teacher Education: Lessons Learned from a Historical Analysis of a B.Ed.
-Degree Program).
+A. (2014). 研究型教师教育: 教育学本科培养计划 的历史分析及启示 (Researching Teacher Education: Lessons Learned from an Undergraduate Education Program).
 Journal of Teacher Education (China), 1(5), 5-14.

 Clarke, A. (2014).
 What If I Had Said “No”.
 In Cohen, A, Bai, H, Leggo, C. Porath, M., Meyer, K., Clarke, A. (Eds.).
 Speaking of Learning: Recollections, Revelatinos, and Realizations.
 Sense Publishers: Rotterdam, (pp. 103-116).